punkrockgoth/recipes/README.md

 # Recipes
 This is a collection of recipes created by Sarah LaCroix (@punkrockgoth) and Colin Childs (@phoul).

+Want one of our recipes that's not up yet?
+Create an issue.

 Recipes are broken up into categories:

 * [Spices](spices/)